Lumavate-Team/documentation/docs/3-CLI.rst

 Setting-Up Environments
 ^^^^^^^^^^^^^^^^^^^^^^^

- You can use either the :ref:`Lumavate pre-configured<environment preset configuration>` environment or you can :ref:`setup your own environment configuration<environment your own configuration>`.
+ Environments allow users to access the user’s context for a Lumavate realm.
+An Environment is required to create a profile.
+Environments can be setup using either :ref:`the Lumavate pre-configuration<environment preset configuration>` or :ref:`a custom configuration<environment your own configuration>`.

 .. _environment preset configuration: